brandiny/ncdaily-opensource/README.md

 # NC Daily
-NC Daily is a notices aggregator for the Kamar Parent Portal notices page.
+NC Daily is a notices aggregator for the Kamar Parent Portal notices page, <a href="ncdaily.newlands.school.nz">find it here!</a>

 The noticeboard of a school is crucial.
-It serves as a hub for student participation and information dissemination.
-However, there is an inherent flaw in the concept of a "noticeboard": cognitive friction.
-Many students frequently forget to check the notices and as a result, don't fully participate.
+It is a hub for student information and directly impacts participation rates.
+However, many students frequently forget to check the notices and as a result, don't fully participate.

-Instead of students having to remember to check the school noticeboard, NC Daily sends out a collated email newsletter to all of its subscribers.
-Arriving at 7.30am in each student's inbox, this process minimises the cognitive friction involved.
+With NC Daily, students no longer have to actively remember.
+NC Daily sends out a fully featured email newsletter to all of its subscribers every morning.

 # Features
 In addition to the notices, NC Daily offers extra features.